GamingRooster/Learning/README.md

-# This is a quick static website I made during my first semester in college.
+# This is a quick website I made during my first semester in college.